WeiXie03/WeiXie03.github.io/README.md

 # Hugo Simple Theme
 Welcome to my personal website!
-I use a very simple and lightweight Hugo Theme inspired by the geniuses behind [bettermotherfuckingwebsite.com](http://bettermotherfuckingwebsite.com/) and enhanced by the genius Brian Chen.
-You can check out his own website at [chenbrian.ca](https://chenbrian.ca).
+I use a very simple and lightweight Hugo Theme inspired by the geniuses behind [bettermotherfuckingwebsite.com](http://bettermotherfuckingwebsite.com/) and enhanced by the genius [Brian Chen](https://chenbrian.ca).

 ## Features